taliavazquez/Third-Party-APIs-Scheduler/README.md

 ## Motivation

 Having organization is a must as a web developer.
-I've created something simple and easy to use for those of you who have a busy life style and appreciate a bit of structure.
+I've created something simple and easy to use for those of you who have a busy life style and appreciate a bit of structure for the days work.

 ## Style